- Simple heating of a material.

 The solar furnace system is widely used in solar thermal power plants.

-The difference between the solar oven system and a solar panel is that the solar panel captures and converts the solar energy directly, while the solar oven only reflects it and concentrates it at one point.
+The difference between the solar furnace system and a solar panel is that the solar panel captures and converts the solar energy directly, while the solar furnace only reflects it and concentrates it at one point.

 The reflective surface of this hub can be from one square meter to several 100 square meters.
 If larger areas are required, a heliostat field is generally used, in which several flat mirrors assign light to a single point.